openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

       date_naissance: 2009-01-01
 ```

-- finally, define a dictionnary of the expected values of the output variables for all individuals whose characteristics are defined as input variables.
+- Finally, define a dictionnary of the expected values of the output variables.
 Each output variable takes a list of length equal to the number of individuals defined in the test.
 E.g, for a family of four individuals with two working parents and two unemployed children, the output variable salaire_super_brut is defined as follows:
 ```yaml
   output_variables:
     salaire_super_brut: [3500, 2500, 0, 0]
 ```
 ### Testing functions using variables defined for multiple periods

-If one of the input or output variables needs to be defined for multiple periods, create a dictionnary under the variable.
-Each element of the dictionnary is takes a period label as key, and the value of the variable for the period as associated value.
+Some input or output variables need to be defined for multiple periods.
+In this case, a dictionnary must be associated to the variable.
+Each element of the dictionnary is composed of a period label (key), and the value of the variable for the period (value).
 See below for an example of this element of syntax:

 ```yaml
   individus: